-On the 12th July 2009, a new piece of legislation has been passed in Ireland which changes the requirement of at least one of the Directors of an Irish Limited Company to be Irish Resident.
+On 12th July 2009, a new piece of legislation was passed in Ireland which relaxed the residency requirement for Directors of Irish Companies.
+Previously at least one Irish company director was required to be an Irish resident.

 Now if at least one of the Directors is an EEA Resident, the Non-Resident Directors Bond is no longer required.